kindspirit/PromiseXHR/README.md

 Any parameter can be omitted.
 The request method defaults to GET unless the data parameter is provided in which case it defaults to POST.
 URL defaults to the current page (location.pathname+location.search).

-The data parameter can be a string, and object literal containing name-value pairs (which will be converted to a string), or anything supported by <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send">xhr.send()</a>.
+The data parameter can be a string, an object literal containing name-value pairs (which will be converted to a string), or anything supported by <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send">xhr.send()</a>.

 Returns fulfilled Promise containing xhr object when xhr.readyState==4 (xhr.status<1 or >599 indicate network error).
 Rejected on timeout with object {message:"timeout"}.